Munsee language: Syllable weight

-Grammar

-The grammar of Munsee is characterized by complex inflectional and derivational morphology.
-Inflection in Munsee is realized through the use of prefixes and suffixes added to word stems to indicate grammatical information, including number (singular or plural), gender, person, possession, negation, obviation, and others.

-Nouns use combinations of person prefixes and suffixes to indicate possession and suffixes to indicate gender, number, diminutive, absentive, and obviation.

-Verbs use a single set of person prefixes and a series of suffixes in position classes after the verb stem to indicate combinations of person, number, negation, obviation, and others.

 Writing system

 There is no standard writing system for Munsee.
 Linguists have tended to use common phonetic transcription symbols of the type found in the International Phonetic Alphabet or similar Americanist symbols in order to represent sounds that are not consistently represented in conventional standard writing systems.

 Europeans writing down Delaware words and sentences have tended to use adaptations of European alphabets and associated conventions.
 The quality of such transliterated renditions has varied widely, as Europeans attempted to record sounds and sound combinations they were not familiar with.

 A practical orthography for Munsee has been created in the context of various language preservation and documentation projects.
 A recent bilingual dictionary of Munsee uses a practical orthography derived from a linguistic transcription system for Munsee.
 The same system is also used in a recent word book produced locally at Moraviantown.
 The related Unami language is written using a distinct practical orthography.